rekhaDevs/samagragovernance.in/src/pages/team/index.md

       with the government, brought him to Samagra.

-      Currently, he is part of the Mission Prerna team in Uttar Pradesh.
+      Currently, he is part of the SamagraX team.
     image: /img/naman-gupta.jpg
     linkedInProfile: 'https://www.linkedin.com/in/naman6596/'
     name: Naman Gupta
-    project: Mission Prerna
+    project: SamagraX
   - bio: >-
       Namisha holds a Master’s degree in Development Economics from South Asian University and a Bachelor’s degree in Economics from Gargi College,